-For many years, tourism industries around the world had been looking forward to the symmetry of 2020.
+For many years, tourism industries around the world had been looking forward to the symmetry of 2020 and making revolutionary travel trends.
 In Australia, tourism chiefs had all been set Tourism 2020 targets and, once mostly achieved, began planning for Tourism Beyond 2020.
 In the United States, state tourism boards also achieved their 2020 mission set earlier in the century of having a national tourism board, Visit The USA, thus closing another chapter of American exceptionalism.
 Few forecasters (this author included*) could have predicted that 2020 was actually going to be ground zero again for the tourism industry globally.

 “Come and get some air”, was the urge from provincial towns to city dwellers.